Check M.A.C Cosmetic Batch Code

 M.A.C FAQ

-Why can a M.A.C result look older than the purchase date?
+Why can the decoded M.A.C result look older than the purchase date?

 Before you rely on the decoded date

-• M.A.C codes are usually short batch codes that can sit close to shade names and product references; start with outer box bottom, compact base, tube crimp.
+• Common visible clues for M.A.C include short batch codes that can sit close to shade names and product references; start with outer box bottom, compact base, tube crimp.

-• M.A.C queries often mix batch code, shade code, and product reference numbers.
+• M.A.C packaging often places batch codes near shade names and product reference numbers.

 • Marketplace listings and discontinued shades need more seller and packaging review.